arngll/arngll-spec/n6drc-arngll.md

 byte, values 128 to 16383 with two bytes, and values 16,384 to 2,097,151 with three bytes.

-Encodings of unsigned integer values larger than three bytes, is explicitly prohibited and MUST NOT be used.
+Encodings of unsigned integer values larger than three bytes MUST NOT be used.
+If encountered, the frame MUST be dropped.

-Any additional data appended to the MAC payload in a beacon is defined to be the *Beacon Payload*, the contents of which are defined by the protocol indicated in the preceding protocol identifier.
-However, there is a general convention which is described below.
+Any additional data appended to the payload in a beacon is defined to be the *Beacon Parameters*, the format of which is described in a section below.

 A *Beacon Request* can include a *nonce*.
 If the beacon is sent in response to a beacon request that includes a nonce, the a value `0x00`